reactjs/react.dev/src/content/reference/react/useState.md

 </Sandpack>

 Note that if you call a `set` function while rendering, it must be inside a condition like `prevCount !== count`, and there must be a call like `setPrevCount(count)` inside of the condition.
 Otherwise, your component would re-render in a loop until it crashes.
-Also, you can only update the state of the *currently rendering* component like this.
+Also, you can only update the State of the *currently rendering* component like this.
 Calling the `set` function of *another* component during rendering is an error.
-Finally, your `set` call should still [update state without mutation](#updating-objects-and-arrays-in-state) -- this doesn't mean you can break other rules of [pure functions.](/learn/keeping-components-pure)
+Finally, your `set` call should still [update State without mutation](#updating-objects-and-arrays-in-state) -- this doesn't mean you can break other rules of [pure functions.](/learn/keeping-components-pure)

 This pattern can be hard to understand and is usually best avoided.
-However, it's better than updating state in an effect.
+However, it's better than updating State in an effect.
 When you call the `set` function during render, React will re-render that component immediately after your component exits with a `return` statement, and before rendering the children.
 This way, children don't need to render twice.
 The rest of your component function will still execute (and the result will be thrown away).
 If your condition is below all the Hook calls, you may add an early `return;` to restart rendering earlier.

 ---

 ## Troubleshooting {/*troubleshooting*/}

-### I've updated the state, but logging gives me the old value {/*ive-updated-the-state-but-logging-gives-me-the-old-value*/}
+### I've updated the State, but logging gives me the old value {/*ive-updated-the-state-but-logging-gives-me-the-old-value*/}

-Calling the `set` function **does not change state in the running code**:
+Calling the `set` function **does not change State in the running code**:

 ```js {4,5,8}
 function handleClick() {